equivalent/equivalent.github.io/_posts/article/2018-06-14-rails-api-authentication-with-spa-csrf-tokens.md

 * <https://stackoverflow.com/questions/35291573/csrf-protection-with-json-web-tokens>

-You need to realize that if the backend API is just accepting headers (and no cookies) there is more pressure on frontend SPA to be secure.
+When backend API is just accepting headers
+(and no cookies) there is more pressure on the frontend SPA to be secure.

+> With token based solutions you should have whitelist of valid
+> tokens (or at least blacklist of invalid tokens) on the Backend side
+> (e.g. inside Redis, or DB).
+This applies to even such technology as
+>  JWT which suppose to be "stateless".
+Imagine a scenario where you
+>  need to revoke certain tokens
-Plus with token based solutions you should have whitelist of valid tokens (or at least blacklist of invalid tokens).
-So even with technology like JWT which suppose to be "stateless" you should have security state in order to do token revokation if there was a breach (or user reset his password) [more here](https://youtu.be/67mezK3NzpU?t=31m32s)
+> if there was a breach (or user reset his password) [more here](https://youtu.be/67mezK3NzpU?t=31m32s)

 There is no silver bullet when it comes to security!
 Educate yourself before you implement something in production :)